opensearch-project/project-website/_posts/2021-10-29-moving-from-opensource-elasticsearch-to-opensearch.markdown

 * Cluster settings: All dynamic settings that are supported in the new cluster will be migrated, and the ones that were deprecated will be archived.
 * Indexes: All compatible indexes (that is, all your data) will be readable/writable by the new software version.

 Static settings defined in the  `opensearch.yml` or `elasticsearch.yml` files are not moved automatically during an upgrade.
 Each version of OpenSearch is bundled with the [`opensearch-upgrade`](https://opensearch.org/docs/latest/upgrade-to/upgrade-to/#upgrade-tool) tool.
-The tool connects to an Elasticsearch cluster and moves the static settings.
-The cluster and the settings are defined in the `elasticsearch.yml` to `opensearch.yml` files automatically.
+The tool connects to an Elasticsearch cluster and moves the static settings, and the cluster and the settings are defined in the `elasticsearch.yml` to `opensearch.yml` files automatically.
+If you use ElasticSearch keystore to store secret values, you also can use the `opensearch-upgrade` tool to automate the migration.

 ## Preparing for the upgrade